 Tree-lined roads from village to town set the tone for this drive that dips south and then north east from Long Itchington to Rugby and the Grand Union Canal at Crick.
 Looping north and back westwards, leafy roads and lanes intersperse with views over hedges to skies that reach right down to flat running fields – before you slip into Coventry’s lively urban streetscapes.

-From the Gunpowder Plot Village of Dunchurch to surprising church monuments in tucked-away Stanford on Avon, and from the birthplace of rugby football in Rugby (where else?) to Coventry UK City of Culture 2021: this tour is full of varied heritage and contemporary interest.
+From the Gunpowder Plot Village of Dunchurch to surprising church monuments in tucked-away Stanford on Avon, and from the birthplace of rugby football in Rugby (where else?) to Coventry: this tour is full of varied heritage and contemporary interest.
 Redbrick and thatched cottages, former coaching inns and a beer barn all add to the area’s distinctive flavour.

 NB: please check opening times with individual attractions before setting out.

 A stopping place for medieval Welsh cattle drovers on their way to London and, later, a staging post for coaches between London and the North, Southam is sprinkled with Tudor and Georgian-style buildings.
 Follow the town trail, discover the ‘green men’ hidden in the 14th-century church, unlock the story of local minting in what’s now The Olde Mint pub, or wander the way-marked trail to The Holy Well once used to treat ailments.

 2 - Draycote Water

 Fancy stretching your legs?
 Enjoy a refreshing walk at Draycote Water where Woodland, Dam and Reservoir trails (1.5m/2.5km–5m/8km) take in scenes of sailing boats, swans and wildflower meadows.
 Other activities include cycling, watersports, bird watching and fishing.